WomenPlusPlus/deploy-impact-23-shift-1/README.md

 - create first user from supabase.com/dashboard in the authentication/users menu
 - send the signup request to backend with this data (for now you can use the test.rest - test case Mauro provided):
+{
-{ "username": "email address of the user you created in supabase", "password": "User UID that you find in the supabase dashboard where you created the first user", "email": "email address of the user you created in supabase", "usertype": "admin" }
+  "username": "<email address of the user you created in supabase>", "password": "<User UID that you find in the supabase dashboard where you created the first user>", "email": "<email address of the user you created in supabase>", "user_type": "admin"
+  "name": "<name>",
+  "contactnumber": "<phone>",
+  "headline": "<description>",
+  "terms_and_conditions": true,
+  "privacy_policy": true
+ }
 - we need a better process for creating the first admin user!!!